-The Tryon Hounds pack consists of tri-colored American foxhounds from old Virginia bloodlines.
+The Tryon Hounds pack predominantly consists of tri-colored Penn-Marydel foxhounds.
 The pack is bred for ability, biddability and uniformity.
-American foxhounds are renowned for their superb noses and musical voices, providing much sport and excitement for the day’s hunt.
+Penn-Marydel foxhounds are renowned for their superb noses and musical voices, providing much sport and excitement for the day’s hunt.

 "It's all about the chase."